hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112596735.png
    :width: 359px

-   Encrypting the Dash wallet with a password
+   Encrypting the Historia wallet with a password

 You will be asked to enter and verify a password.